 The Bottom Line

-Personalization is a really powerful data-driven solution to marketing.
-As the stats show, businesses are only headed in one direction: better data and more personalization!
+Using personalization in marketing is a genuinely powerful data-driven solution.
+As the stats show, businesses are moving in one direction only: towards improving data and enhancing personalization!

 In which case, marketers need to solidify their knowledge on the subject and make relevant changes to achieve results.
 See what I did there?